 [LA] We surround ourselves with stuff.
 These items that we create, use, display, and dwell in contain evidence about our lives.
 This course examines the historical role of material, architectural and visual objects in the creation of Mexico’s political and social order from the ancient Aztecs and Maya through today.
 Students will analyze material and visual evidence to learn about ethnic and gender relations, economic transformations, structures of rule, the experience of inequality, and the continual reconstruction of historical memory.
 Materials we will study include preconquest illuminated manuscripts, sculptures and temples; Spanish colonial paintings, architecture, ritual items, arts and crafts, maps, books, and botanical drawings; and modern sculpture, architecture, urban planning, maps, photographs, handicrafts, clothing, magazines, and even beauty contests.
 We will draw upon the rich collection of Mexican art in the Mead Art Museum, as well as items available in area museums and in digital archives.
 We will supplement our study of material culture with secondary texts and primary sources.
 Knowledge of Spanish and previous experience with Latin American history would be helpful, but are neither required nor expected.
 Two class meetings per week.

 Limited to 15 students.
 Not open to first-year students; preference given to juniors and seniors majoring in history or in art history.
 Omitted 2017-18.
-Professor López.2016-17: Not offered
+Professor R. López.2017-18: Not offered

 (Offered as HIST 493 [ME] and ASLC 493) Mustafa Kemal "Ataturk" looms large in Turkish historical memory.
 As a national hero and Turkey’s first President from 1923 until his death in 1938, Ataturk symbolizes a shift from empire to republic, from subject to citizen.
 He is remembered for promoting the secularization, democratization and Westernization of Turkey.
 Turkey’s current President, Recep Tayyip Erdogan, has now served as head of the Turkish Republic for nearly as long as Ataturk.
 Supporters point to Erdogan's policies of democratization as the fulfillment of Ataturk’s intentions, while his opponents argue that Erdogan is deliberately dismantling the foundations of Ataturk’s secular and western-oriented republic.
 This seminar focuses on how these two leaders are variously imagined and claimed, as a window onto contemporary debates surrounding secularism and the place of religion, nationalism and minority rights, the tensions between authoritarianism and democracy, and the ways in which competing visions of the Ottoman past surround alternative constructions of Turkey’s future.
 Two course meetings per week.

 (Offered as HIST 494 [ME], ANTH 431, and ASLC 494.)
 At different points in its nearly 2000-year history, the city now known as Istanbul has been the capital of the Roman, Byzantine, and Ottoman empires.
-In 2010, Istanbul was selected as the “Cultural Capital of Europe.”
-Over this long history, millions of people and multiple communities have called Istanbul their home—each shaping the city with distinct visions of the past and longings for the future.
-As innumerable identities (communal, religious, national, ethnic) have been both claimed and erased to serve a variety of political, economic, and social ideologies over millennia, Istanbul stands today as a city where the meanings of space and place are contested like few others.
+Alternately branded as a “global city” and selected as the “Cultural Capital of Europe,” Istanbul continues to thrive as a complex urban landscape of intersecting economies, histories, and ideas.
+Over its long history, millions of people and multiple communities have called Istanbul their home--each shaping the city with distinct visions of the past and longings for the future.
+As innumerable identities (communal, religious, national, ethnic) have been both claimed and erased to serve a variety of political, economic, and social ideologies, Istanbul stands today as a city where the meanings of space and place are contested like few others.
 This seminar explores the connections between contemporary politics and society in Turkey through the contested histories of space and place-making in Istanbul, with special attention to the varied historical legacy of architecture of the city.
-This is a research seminar and a Global Classroom course.
-One class meeting per week.
+Two 80 minute class meetings per week.

 Culminating in one or more pieces of historical writing which may be submitted to the Department for a degree with Honors.
 Normally to be taken as a single course but, with permission of the Department, as a double course as well.